chongjason914/b1-workshop-apr22/README.md

 - Customise filters on a visual
 - Tooltips
 - Enable/disable interactions between slicer and other visuals on a report
 - Group together visuals in the selection pane
-- Publish report online

 ## Workshop Recording
 Find the full recording of the workshop on my YouTube channel [here](https://www.youtube.com/watch?v=ZeaAuSb65D0&t=8s).